folio-org/okapi/doc/guide.md

 ```

 The `routingEntries` indicate that the module is interested in GET and POST
-requests to the `/sample` path and nothing else, and that the module is
+requests to the `/testb` path and nothing else, and that the module is
 supposed to provide a full response.
 The level is used to to specify
 the order in which the request will be sent to multiple modules, as will
 be seen later.

 `permissionsRequired` and `permissionsDesired` are arrays of permission
-bits that are strictly needed for calling `/sample`, or that the
+bits that are strictly needed for calling `/testb`, or that the
-sample module wants to know about, for example to enable some extra
+`test-basic` module wants to know about, for example to enable some extra
 functionality.
 Each permission bit is expressed as an opaque string,
 but some convention may be used to organise them semantically into a
 hierarchy.
 Okapi collects these permissions into the